Macron cements French presidential frontrunner status with combative debate performance

 'ARROGANT VS. SCARY'

 Still, during the debate Macron failed to dispel an image of haughtiness that has taken root during his presidency.
-He interrupted his rival repeatedly with lines like "Mrs Le Pen is much more disciplined than five years ago", and "Stop mixing everything up".
+He interrupted his rival repeatedly with lines like "you're lying", and "stop mixing everything up".

 "Mr Macron, stop lecturing me," Le Pen retorted.
 By contrast, she adopted a much more courteous and softer tone than in 2017, even going so far as to applaud Macron's diplomatic efforts to prevent war in Ukraine.